crispycat98/Prodigy_Infotech_Internship/README.md

 ### Task 01 — Caesar Cipher

-A classic substitution cipher — shifts each letter in a message by a given number.
+A classic substitution cipher which shifts each letter in a message by a given number.
 Supports both encryption and decryption, handles upper and lower case separately, and leaves numbers and symbols untouched.

 **Run it:**
 ```bash